 - To make this recipe dairy-free, use dairy-free cheese like Daiya.

 - You can use gluten free panko, bread crumbs, or something fun like crushed pretzels or corn tortilla chips.
+You can also make your own gluten free bread crumbs.

 - You do not have to blanch the peppers before stuffing them.